William rides in tank on visit to British troops helping defend Estonia

 The Prince of Wales rode in a Challenge 2 tank defending Estonia against Russian aggression after telling British troops he hoped his visit would “keep everyone on their toes”.

-He is making a two-day trip to Estonia to strengthen UK ties with its Nato ally and support British forces stationed in the country as part of Britain’s Nato contribution.
+He made a two-day trip to Estonia to strengthen UK ties with its Nato ally and support British forces stationed in the country as part of Britain’s Nato contribution.

-When William arrived at the military base, the royal standard was flying alongside flags of Nato members.
+Estonia’s President Alar Karis sat down for talks with the prince on Thursday and William mentioned their conversation when he chatted to soldiers relaxing in the Navy, Army and Air Force Institutes (Naafi) shop and canteen.

+After showing his competitive side during a game of table football he later said: “The president was saying to me yesterday how important it is that you guys are here.
+It goes right to the top of Estonian society.”

-He was shown a selection of military vehicles including the Warrior, an infantry fighting vehicle, the Challenger 2 main battle tank, and the multiple launch rocket system (MLRS) on the parade ground.
+When William first arrived he was shown a selection of military vehicles used by British troops including the Warrior, an infantry fighting vehicle, the Challenger 2 main battle tank, and the multiple launch rocket system (MLRS) on the parade ground.

 He spoke to soldiers stationed with each vehicle and at the Warrior, after asking the troops about their upcoming operational exercises, said of his visit to the base: “Hopefully this provides a bit of interest for you all and what you’re doing and keeps everyone on their toes.”